-- 4. Self-radicalisation is rare.
+- cause, which may be political, religious, social, etc. Thus, the most effective counter-recruitment policy is to deploy a targeted counter-terrorist policy that increases the costs of joining a terrorist group while providing channels for dealing with the "issues" raised by its sympathisers. - 3.
+Radicalisation and mental pathologies do not go hand in hand.
+Terrorist organisations tend to recruit disciplined individuals who can follow orders and do as they are told.
+The unpredictable, the unstable and the traumatised are weeded out.
+As suggested by the "staircase model", an individual will progress into a terrorist group in a slow and gradual manner, with would-be terrorists given smaller tests before being trusted in more important missions, and with many non-violent tasks before being asked to use guns or explosives.
+The most common characteristic of terrorists is their normality. - 4.
+Self-radicalisation is rare.
 Even autonomous self-starters who radicalise on the internet need social interaction with a long-distance recruiter.
 Evidence points to the importance of neighbours, cliques of friends, and relatives in explaining indoctrination.
 The progressive intensification of radical beliefs is still bound by territory and is very context dependent.
 Furthermore, radicalisation with like-minded people rarely occurs in the virtual space and more often takes place in cities and neighbourhoods which act as fertile grounds in which to harden ideological positions. - 5.
 Radicalisation is a multi-level process, as suggested by the pyramid model.
 Individuals are at the centre of this socialisation process but what goes in the sociopolitical environment and surrounding organisations also matters.
 A comprehensive strategy to counter radicalisation needs to take into account the individual, organisational and societal level.
 Given the multiplicity of causes at play, it is not possible to identify a single causal mechanism or "terrorist mindset". - 6.
 Indiscriminate murder might be too complex a subject to synthesise in a single model.
 In fact, the causes of radicalisation are as diverse as they are abundant and there is no single theory that can integrate all the triggers of radicalisation.
 Factors contributing to violent radicalisation processes can be: familial, social, gender-based, socioeconomic, psychological, religious, ideological, historical, cultural, political, propaganda, social media or internet-based.
 The events and conditions leading a person from radical ideas to violent action are also numerous, and the mechanisms are so complex that they need to be broken down to be understood.
 Hence, there is a clear need to incorporate a multi-level understanding of radicalisation that covers individuals, groups and the mass public and tries to specify the interactions between them. - 7.
-An effective counter-narrative that can prevent support for intergroup conflict needs societal introspection and the fine-tuning of state policies.
-Western publics should demand the highest standards on both domestic and forare more resilient and better prepared to resist the challenge of violent extremism, either from inside or outside.
+An effective counter-narrative that can prevent support for intergroup conflict requires societal introspection and the fine-tuning of state, regional and local policies.
+Western publics should demand the highest standards on both domestic and foreign policy to leave terrorist sympathisers with no arguments.
+Advanced democracies with high ethical standards are more resilient and better prepared to resist the challenge of violent extremism, either from inside or outside.
 However, introspection and self-criticism should not result in self-doubt or inaction against global jihadism.
 Instruments of counter-radicalisation need to be deployed on those who sympathise with extremism whereas the full force of counter-terrorism needs to fall on those who want to destroy political authority with illegitimate violence.